HamzaDLM/rust-book-concise/src/ch03-02-data-types.md

 | 64-bit  | `i64`   | `u64`    |
 | 128-bit | `i128`  | `u128`   |
 | arch    | `isize` | `usize`  |

-Each variant can be either signed or unsigned and has an explicit size.
-_Signed_ and _unsigned_ refer to whether it’s possible for the number to be negative—in other words, whether the number needs to have a sign with it (signed) or whether it will only ever be positive and can therefore be represented without a sign (unsigned).
-It’s like writing numbers on paper: when the sign matters, a number is shown with a plus sign or a minus sign; however, when it’s safe to assume the number is positive, it’s shown with no sign.
-Signed numbers are stored using [two’s complement][twos-complement]<!-- ignore --> representation.

 Each signed variant can store numbers from −(2<sup>n − 1</sup>) to 2<sup>n −
 1</sup> − 1 inclusive, where _n_ is the number of bits that variant uses.
 So an